Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Enroll IVR

-Once you received your verification code via IVR verification call, you need to verify the code.
+Once you receive your verification code for IVR verification call, you need to verify the code.
 For that verification, call **enrollIVR()**.

 ```swift
 cidaas.enrollIVR(code: "123123") {